trellisfw/conductor/DEMO.md

 1. Open up PDF to see that the PDF was uploaded
 1. Show json, plus out "score"
 1. Explain the sharing rules, show the mockups for sharing.
-1. Bring up EMAIL EXPLAIN THIS IS MCDONALD'S EMAIL
+1. Bring up EMAIL EXPLAIN THIS IS MCDONALD'S EMAIL: GMAIL (cb@centricity.us)
 1. Share audit to `McDonalds - email`
 1. Show it is no longer bold in the list
 1. Show email arriving